MuhammadIsmailShakir2009/smit-hackathon/HACKATHON/README.md

-# AI Co-Pilot for HR Resume Screening
+# AI Co-Pilot for HR Resume Screening (👩🧑‍💼 Ismail HR Copilot)

 A complete, hackathon-ready **AI Co-Pilot** built for the "AI Innovation Hackathon" theme *"Build an AI Co-Pilot for Industry"* — solving the **HR Resume Screening** challenge.